Burgers dynamics for Poisson point process initial conditions of the Weibull class: Equations of motion and Initial conditions

 This Poisson point process gives a discrete set of points $\{(q,\psi_0)_i\}$.
 Although this does not define a continuous initial velocity potential $\psi_0(q)$, one may formally construct such a function by drawing, from each point $\{(q,\psi_0)_i\}$, two nearly vertical line segments with slopes $\pm \gamma$ extending upward to infinity, and then connecting the resulting narrow triangular regions.
 For a finite number of points within a bounded interval $[q_1,q_2]$, and upon restricting to points with $\psi_{0,i} \leq \psi_{\max}$, this procedure yields a continuous function $\psi_0(q)$.
 Then, in the limits $\gamma \to \infty$ and $\psi_{\max} \to \infty$, these auxiliary vertical segments become irrelevant, as the first-contact parabolas defined in Eq.(\ref{eq:paraboladef}) intersect only the original lower summits $\{(q,\psi_0)_i\}$.
 However, thanks to the geometrical construction in Eqs.(\ref{eq:psinu0})-(\ref{eq:paraboladef}), this intermediate regularization is unnecessary.
 The minimization in Eq.(\ref{eq:psinu0}) can be taken directly over the discrete set of points $\{(q,\psi_0)_i\}$, which fully determines the evolved potential $\psi(x,t)$ for all times $t>0$.
 One could as well define the initial condition by this potential computed at a time $t_i>0$.
+Thus, the detailed regularization of $\psi_0(q)$ is irrelevant for the dynamics: only the discrete set of Poisson points matters, because the first-contact parabolas always touch the lower envelope of the configuration.
+This ensures that the probabilistic description can remain purely discrete, which greatly simplifies the derivation of all subsequent statistical quantities.